mupfdev/SNESoIP/README.md

 The SNESoIP (SNES over IP) is a Wi-Fi adapter for the Super Nintendo Entertainment System which is also known as Super NES, SNES or Super Nintendo.
-It is basically an open-source, proof-of-concept, Wi-Fi adapter to connect the SNES to the internet.
+It is basically a fully bi-directional, open-source, proof-of-concept, Wi-Fi adapter, designed to connect a SNES to another console and/or a special network service.

+Possible applications would be bulletin board systems, multi-user dungeons, IRC, etc.

 ![SNESoIP prototype](Archive/Rev2/hardware/images/rev02-small.jpg?raw=true)